-IMPORTANT NOTES:
+IMPORTANT NOTES

-- When completing the government student financial aid application: - o Students should choose bachelor or undergraduate study as their level of study when completing their government student loan application. - o OSAP applicants should not include any Faculty bursary in their OSAP applications, as the Faculty will report bursary information directly to OSAP. - Students from other provinces are responsible for reporting Faculty bursaries they are receiving for the current academic year as per their provincial government student financial assistance agency's reporting requirements.
-The bursary received should be reported AFTER it has been disbursed into the student's account on ROSI.

-- A copy of the government student financial assistance notice of assessment as well as the government student financial assistance application must be submitted to the Faculty by September 15, 2015.
+- When completing the government student financial aid application: - o Students should choose bachelor or undergraduate study as their level of study when completing their government student loan application. - o OSAP applicants should not include any Faculty bursary in their OSAP applications, as the Faculty will report bursary information directly to OSAP. - O Students from other provinces are responsible for reporting Faculty bursaries they are receiving for the current academic year as per their provincial government student financial assistance agency's reporting requirements.
+The bursary received should be reported AFTER it has been disbursed into the student's account on ACORN. - While you are filling out your government student financial assistance application, please make a copy of each of the application pages (screen capture or hardcopy print of each page).
+A copy of that application, as well as the government student financial assistance notice of assessment must be submitted to the Faculty by August 5, 2019.
 First-year students can submit their government student financial assistance documents AFTER they have submitted their financial aid application. - The Faculty will review students' government student financial assistance information in order to accurately assess their Faculty of Law financial aid applications.
 Any resources reported in the government student financial assistance application that are not reported in the financial aid application will be considered as part of a student's resources.

-In the 2015-2016 academic year, the first \$7,300 of government student financial assistance (loans and grants) will be counted as part of students' resources in the Faculty's financial aid program.
+In the 2019-2020 academic year, the first \$7,700 of government student financial assistance (loans and grants) will be counted as part of students' resources in the Faculty's financial aid program.
 Any government student financial assistance above this amount will not be counted as part of students' resources.

-(a) OSAP Inquiries
+(1a) OSAP Inquiries

-The University of Toronto -Enrollment Services Office is responsible for processing and reviewing Ontario Student Assistance Program (OSAP) applications for all University of Toronto students, including J.D. students.
+The University of Toronto -Enrolment Services Office is responsible for processing and reviewing Ontario Student Assistance Program (OSAP) applications for all University of Toronto students, including J.D. students.
 OSAP inquiries can be addressed to the UT Enrollment Services Office via e-mail at osap.staff@utoronto.ca.